 4. Emotional or Health issue that’s going on with YOU that your animal is reacting to

-That’s why animal communication is so critically important!
-And, why I’m so glad you are interested in finding a trained professional to assist you.
+That’s why enlisting the aid of a high quality, expert professional animal communicator is so critically important!
+And, why I’m so glad you are interested in finding a trained practitioner to assist you.

-The truth is, not all animal communicators know how to resolve these problems.
+The truth is, not all professional animal communicators know how to resolve problems.

 Whether you choose to work with me or not, be sure and seek a practitioner who can best assist you with what you really need and want.